Peter-Thibodeau/salary_survey/salary-survey-presentation.md

 <img width="1200" alt="image" src="https://github.com/Peter-Thibodeau/salary_survey/assets/158618486/6153491d-27d6-4870-8871-d4048cc3fd28">
 <br><br>

+# Observations
+## Gender
+- Salaries for males are highest in all industries, followed by females and then non-binaries.
+- An interesting question is, "Are the salaries for non-binary low because they are usually younger than the other genders?"
+- Salaries for non-binaries are higher than for females in the computer and tech industry.
+Is that because non-binaries are youger than females?
+## Race
+- Whites are not the highest paid in any industry.
 - Salaries for "Middle Eastern or Northern African" are much higher in the "media and digital," retail, and "transport or logistic" industries.
-- The salaries for all races are nearly equal again in the government and education industries, probably due to strong adherence to equal opportunity rules.

-# Observtions
-- Salaries for males are highest in all industries, followed by females and last by non-binaries.
-- An interesting question is, "Are the salaries for non-binary the lowest because they are younger than the other genders?"
-- Salaries for whites are not the highest in any industry.
+- Native Americans are the highest paid in the utilities and telecommunications industry, but the lowest in many other industries.
-- Salaries for non-binaries are higher than for females in the computer and tech industry.
-Is that because non-binaries are youger?

 # Conclusion
-Government jobs are the best place for females to earn as much as males, this does not hold true for non-binaries.
-Government and education jobs are the best industries to find equal pay for all races.
+Salaries for minorities are best in the government and education industries, probably due to strong adherence to equal opportunity laws.

 # Notes
 2. Plots made in Tableau.